Not all exit rows are equal — here's how to pick the one worth having.

 Exit row configurations on the 787 vary significantly by airline.
 Some 787s have overwing exits with traditional exit row seating, while others use door exits further down the cabin.

-Best pick: Check the specific airline's 787 seat map.
-Start with /airlines to find your carrier.
+Where to look: Check the specific airline's 787 seat map.
+Start with the airlines directory to find your carrier.

 Airbus A380